BasThomas/Analysis/Readme.md

 ## License

 Analysis is released under an MIT license.
-See [LICENSE](LICENSE) for more information.
+See [License](License) for more information.